 Putting this together, and using the same notation $E_{fire}$ to denote the firecracker explosion event in CST, the kinematical hypothesis is:\\ The explosion event $E_{fire}$ in CST has a causet substrate $CS(E_{fire})$, to which the continuum Minkowski spacetime substrate $SS(E_{fire})$ is a good approximation, together with decorations on $CS(E_{fire})$ for matter.\\

-\textit{Comment}: The event $E_{fire}$ in GR is recovered by many CST events that differ from each other on small scales, differences in both the causet substrate and the matter decorations that are irrelevant to $E_{fire}$ in GR.
+\textit{Note}: The event $E_{fire}$ in GR is recovered by many CST events that differ from each other on small scales, differences in both the causet substrate and the matter decorations that are irrelevant to $E_{fire}$ in GR.
 A reference to the event ``$E_{fire}$ in CST'' is a reference to any one of this large collection of CST events---it matters not which---each of which recovers the event $E_{fire}$ in GR.
 The fluid analogy is helpful.
 A particular fluid state at large scales is recovered by many discrete molecular states that differ from each other on small scales, differences that are irrelevant to the fluid.
 A reference to ``the molecular state'' of the fluid is a reference to any one of this large collection of molecular states---it matters not which---each of which recovers the fluid description.\\